 On Saturday, July 28th, 2018, in an alternate dimension similar to Earth, Oz Chen died when a truck rear-ended him on the 101 freeway.

-Fortunately before the incident, he already told his family and friends that should he ever die unexpectedly, that he regrets nothing.
+Fortunately before the accident, he already told his family and friends that should he ever die unexpectedly, that he regrets nothing.

-Yes, a Ford F-150 almost rear-ended me at 80 miles per hour driving on the freeway.
-Luckily for me, the driver came to at the last second and swerved to the next lane, nearly crashing into someone else.
+A Ford F-150 almost rear-ended me at 80 miles per hour driving on the freeway.
+Luckily for me, the driver woke up at the last second and swerved to the next lane, nearly crashing into someone else.
 This is just one of many times I thought shit, I could’ve died.

 Near death experiences make me think about that one Rick and Morty Episode Rick Potion No. 9.